Skip to Content

 (Data from various sources: The child poverty map of the UK, End Child Poverty, ONS, Scottish Household Survey, Scottish Government)

 Targets and strategies in relation to the child poverty, and poverty in general, are summarised, and other sources of poverty information are highlighted, in a resources section.
-A set of notes on the data used in this section is provided.
 Trends and patterns in poverty affecting the overall population in Glasgow are described within the poverty domain of the main set of Glasgow indicators.

 This page was last updated in June 2023.